At GMass, we offer a handful of different SMTP options that serve different purposes.

 If you want to send high-volume campaigns and/or send through an SMTP server rather than Gmail

-- If you send opt-in emails, you can apply to use GMass’s SMTP accounts — either our accounts at third-party services or our own in-house server.
+- If you send opt-in emails, you can apply to use GMass’s SMTP server for opt-in.

-- If you’re not sending exclusively opt-in emails, you can add your own third-party SMTP account into GMass.
+- If you’re not sending exclusively opt-in emails, you can apply to our cold email server, or add your own third-party SMTP account into GMass.

 If you want to send transactional emails